openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Basic_IO/basic_IO_overview.md

 }
 ```

-When you have an output stream, you can write byte data to it.
+When you have an output stream, you can write byte data.

 Output stream writing example: